Intermodalics/pickit-docs/docs/robot-integrations/hanwha/hanwha_pickit_interface.rst

 .. hint:: In some functions, input values have to be set manually.
   This is done by pressing on the node and :guilabel:`edit`.
-  The mentioned input variables can be found in the 20 first lines of each function.
+  The mentioned input variables can be found under the header **Input** at the beginning of each function.